-“The commission has failed to discharge its duty for holding free, fair and peaceful elections.
-It has completely failed to check vote rigging, irregularities and violence,” said the statement read out by a SHUJAN official in the presence of its Secretary Dr. Badiul Alam Majumdar.
+“The commission has failed to execute its duty to hold free, fair and peaceful elections.
+It has completely failed to check vote rigging, irregularities and violence,” affirmed the statement read by a SHUJAN official in the presence of its Secretary, Dr. Badiul Alam Majumdar.

-Of them, 161 completed graduation, while 77 could not pass SSC exams.
-A total of 112 are accused in different cases, with 21 facing murder charges.
-Five candidates annually earn over Tk 1 crore, while 58 own properties worth over Tk 1 crore.
-Eleven have properties of over Tk 5 crore.
+Of the candidates listed, 161 passed the SSC exams and 77 failed.
+A total of 112 are accused in different cases including 21 facing murder charges.
+Five candidates annually earn over BDT 1 crore (≈120,000 USD), while 58 own properties worth over BDT 1 crore and eleven own properties valued over BDT 5 crore (≈609,000 USD).